cairis-platform/cairis/docs/gro.rst

    specifically tasks, requirements, obstacles, and domain properties.

--  Goal refinements can also be specified independently of goal creation or modification via the Goal Associations tool-bar button.
+-  Goal refinements can also be specified independently of goal creation or modification via the Requirements / KAOS Associations menu.

 -  If any aspect of the goal concerns one or more assets, then these can be added by clicking on the Concerns folder and adding the asset/s to